WS-125

 The WS-125 was an American super-long-range strategic bomber project during the Cold War to develop a nuclear-powered aircraft.

 Development

 In 1954, the United States Air Force (USAF) issued a weapons system requirement for a nuclear-powered bomber, designated WS-125.
 In 1956, General Electric teamed up with Convair (X211 program) and Pratt & Whitney with Lockheed in competitive engine/airframe development to address the requirement.

 In 1956, the USAF decided that the proposed WS-125 bomber was unfeasible as an operational strategic aircraft.
-Finally, after spending more than $1 billion, the project was canceled on March 28, 1961.
+Finally, after spending more than $1 billion, the project was cancelled on March 28, 1961.

 Powerplants

-Two General Electric J87 turbofan engines were successfully powered to nearly full thrust using two shielded reactors.
+Two General Electric J87 turbojet engines were successfully powered to nearly full thrust using two shielded reactors.
 Two experimental engines complete with reactor systems (HTRE-3 and HTRE-1, which was modified and renamed HTRE-2) are located at the EBR-1 facility south of the Idaho National Laboratory.